-POTENTIAL PAYMENTS UPON TERMINATION OR CHANGE OF CONTROL AT JUNE 30, 2016
+POTENTIAL PAYMENTS UPON TERMINATION OR CHANGE OF CONTROL AT JUNE 30, 2019

 Each of the Named Executive Officers may be entitled to payments under our executive compensation program upon a termination of employment or a change in control.
 The events which may trigger these payments include death, long-term disability, retirement, termination for cause, termination without cause, resignation, change in control or a qualifying termination in connection with a change in control.
-The following narratives and tables describe the payments the Named Executive Officers may receive under the written terms of our executive compensation program plans and arrangements as in effect on June 30, 2016 for each triggering event as if the triggering event occurred on June 30, 2016.
-Each of the Named Executive Officers became an executive officer prior to our implementation of the policy to exclude tax gross-ups from our Change in Control Agreements and our Executive Deferral Plan and prior to the elimination of "modified single trigger" vesting acceleration in our Change in Control Agreements.
-Payments to Mr. Washkewicz, who retired as an executive officer on December 31, 2015, are described below under the caption "Payments to Mr. Washkewicz".
+The following narratives and tables describe the payments the Named Executive Officers may receive under the written terms of our executive compensation program plans and arrangements as in effect on June 30, 2019, for each triggering event as if the triggering event occurred on June 30, 2019.